Why Managers and Supervisors

 Examples of this are;

-Managers and Supervisors must take reasonable care that everyone in their area of responsibility is fulfilling their duty of care
+• Managers and Supervisors must take reasonable care that everyone in their area of responsibility is adhering to the rules of the WHS management system.

 Related Articles